rapidsai/deployment/source/guides/scheduler-gpu-requirements.md

 ### Known edge cases

-When calling `dask.submit` and passing data directly to a function the whole graph is serialized and sent to the scheduler.
+When calling `client.submit` and passing data directly to a function the whole graph is serialized and sent to the scheduler.
 In order for the scheduler to figure out what to do with it the graph is deserialized.
 If the data uses GPUs this can cause the scheduler to import RAPIDS libraries, attempt to instantiate a CUDA context and populate the data into GPU memory.
 If those libraries are missing and/or there are no GPUs this will cause the scheduler to fail.

 Many Dask collections also have a meta object which represents the overall collection but without any data.
 For example a Dask Dataframe has a meta Pandas Dataframe which has the same meta properties and is used during scheduling.
 If the underlying data is instead a cuDF Dataframe then the meta object will be too, which is deserialized on the scheduler.